JunaidK0012/marketing_agent/README.md

 # Marketing Agent

+This is an agentic Marketing Crew consisting of a Head of Marketing, a Creative Content Creator, a Content Writer and an SEO specialist.
+This agentic system is built using crewai.
-AI-powered Marketing Agent — a modular, extensible agent that helps generate marketing content, strategy suggestions, ad copy, keyword ideas, and simple automation workflows using large language models.
+It helps generate marketing content, strategy suggestions, ad copy, keyword ideas using large language models.

 ---